Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Results

-Table~\ref{tab:semantic_taxonomy} and Table~\ref{tab:syntactic_taxonomy} presents the finalized taxonomy of code generation errors made by LLMs.
-The taxonomy categorizes the incorrect code solutions based on their \textit{semantic} and \textit{syntactic} characteristics. {The semantic characteristics highlight the high-level root causes of these code generation errors, while the syntactic characteristics indicate which parts of the code an error occurs in.}
+Table~\ref{tab:semantic_taxonomy} and Table~\ref{tab:syntactic_taxonomy} present the finalized taxonomy of code generation errors made by LLMs.
+The taxonomy categorizes code generation errors based on their semantic characteristics (i.e., root causes) and syntactic characteristics (i.e., error locations).
+In total, there are 13 semantic characteristics in 7 categories and 14 syntactic characteristics in 7 categories.
+We elaborate on each of them below.

-\subsubsection{Semantic Characteristics.}
+\subsubsection{Semantic Characteristics}

-We identified the following 7 types and 13 sub-types of common semantic characteristics in the code generation errors.